itucsdb1804/itucsdb1804/docs/source/developer/baseClass.rst

    :linenos:
    :lineno-start: 108
    :caption: baseClass whereFlex
-   :name: Base Class whereFlex
+   :name: baseClass whereFlex
    :lines: 108-112

-This function takes two arguments (``tablename``, ``where_columns``) and adds these column name strings and corresponding empty value fields (to be filled by execute command) to a ``WHERE`` query.
+This function takes two arguments (``tablename``, ``where_columns``) and adds these column name strings and corresponding empty value fields (to be filled by execute command) to a :sql:`WHERE` query.
 Then returns this statement (string) by adding tablename to appropriate position also.